kpto/ClusterSheep/docs/api-and-example.md

 #### num_of_identifications

 Number of identifications in this cluster.
+Not `None` only if the cluster is enriched.

+#### identifications

+List of string representations of all identifications found in the cluster.
+Not `None` only if the cluster is enriched.

 #### major_identification

 The identification shared by the most identified spectra.
+Not `None` only if the cluster is enriched.

 #### identified_ratio

 The ratio of identified spectra.
 1 if all spectra have identification found in imported identification files.
+Not `None` only if the cluster is enriched.

 #### average_precursor_mass